Lu Kang (Eastern Wu)

 Lu Kang (226 – August or September 274), courtesy name Youjie, was a Chinese military general and politician of the state of Wu during the Three Kingdoms period of China.
 He was the second son of Lu Xun, the third Imperial Chancellor of Wu.
 Lu Kang inherited his father's mantle but was less involved in politics as he served mainly in the Wu military.
 He rose to prominence during the reign of the fourth and last Wu emperor, Sun Hao.
 In 272, he successfully suppressed a rebellion by Bu Chan and fended off invading forces from Wu's rival, the Jin dynasty.
 After the Battle of Xiling, he actively pursued a policy of détente with the Jin general Yang Hu at the Wu–Jin border.
 At the same time, he constantly submitted memorials to Sun Hao, urging the tyrannical emperor to change his ways and govern with benevolence, but his advice fell on deaf ears.
-In 280, about six years after Lu Kang's death, the Jin dynasty launched a campaign against Wu and conquered it within six months.
+In early 280, less than six years after Lu Kang's death, the Jin dynasty launched a campaign against Wu and conquered it within five months.